Butterfly valve: Wafer-style butterfly valve

 The wafer style butterfly valve is designed to maintain a seal against bi-directional pressure differential to prevent any backflow in systems designed for unidirectional flow.
-It accomplishes this with a tightly fitting seal; i.e., gasket, o-ring, precision machined, and a flat valve face on the upstream and downstream sides of the valve.
+It accomplishes this with a tightly fitting seal; i.e., gasket, precision machined, and a flat valve face on the upstream and downstream sides of the valve.the drawback is that wafer butterfly valves only have a small flow control range.
+The pressure drop across wafer butterfly valves may be greater.
+Wafer butterfly valves are prone to clogging due to their design.

 Lug-style butterfly valve

 Lug-style valves have threaded inserts at both sides of the valve body.
 This allows them to be installed into a system using two sets of bolts and no nuts.
 The valve is installed between two flanges using a separate set of bolts for each flange.
 This setup permits either side of the piping system to be disconnected without disturbing the other side.

 A lug-style butterfly valve used in dead end service generally has a reduced pressure rating.
 For example, a lug-style butterfly valve mounted between two flanges has a 150 psi pressure rating.
 The same valve mounted with one flange, in dead end service, has a 75 psi rating.
 Lugged valves are extremely resistant to chemicals and solvents and can handle temperatures up to 200 °C, which makes it a versatile solution.